 Applicants planning to pursue an MA degree must hold a BA or its equivalent from a regionally accredited institution is a prerequisite for admission to the MA program.
 Applicants must have completed course work equivalent to a major in the target language or be able to demonstrate the equivalent level of linguistic proficiency.
 The GRE is not required.
 Select the 6-week MA program in the program selection of the online application.

-Note: We accept applications for the graduate summer program on a rolling basis, but in order to request materials and help students prepare for the visa process, those applying to the summer program followed by the academic year abroad must submit an application by May 1 (for Germany, the deadline is April 15.).
+Note: We accept applications to the graduate summer program on a rolling basis, but in order to request materials and help students prepare for the visa process, those applying to the summer program followed by the academic year abroad must submit an application by May 1 (for Germany, the deadline is April 15.).
 Applicants for the year abroad must also have a passport that is valid for at least six months after the end date of the program.